shimeih30/alx_capstone/README.md

 I didn’t want to just vibe-code this project, I wanted to actually understand what’s happening under the hood, from the models to the migrations to the way authentication flows work.

+I am going to deploy this on render. just to learn and get the hang of this stuff

 Here is the Documentation and Project Structure